CHARTERED PROFESSIONALS IN HUMAN RESOURCES NEW BRUNSWICK BYLAWS ADOPTED NOVEMBER 22, 2011

-8.6 The Secretary is responsible to ensure minutes of Provincial Council Meetings, are prepared in the ten business days following the meeting for distribution to Provincial Council Members.
-The Secretary ensures a printed and electronic version of the Provincial Council minutes are kept and made accessible to members of the Provincial Council.
+8.6 The Secretary is responsible to ensure minutes of Provincial Board Meetings are prepared in ten (10) business days following the meeting for distribution to Provincial Board Members.
+The Secretary ensures a printed and electronic version of the Provincial Board minutes are kept and made accessible to members of the Provincial Board.

-9.1 The Provincial Council shall be comprised of members of the Exectutive, Directors, and Directors at Large.
+9.1 The Provincial Board shall be comprised of members of the Executive, Directors, and Directors at Large.

-Each Chapter will appoint up to three members to the Provincial Council to act as Directors on the Provincial Council.
+Each Chapter will appoint up to three members to the Provincial Board to act as Directors on the Provincial Board.

 9.3 Directors at Large

-Members of the Provincial Council must be Regular Members, CPHR Members, Honorary Members, Retired Regular Members or CPHR Retired Members of the Association unless otherwise specified in the Bylaws.
+Members of the Provincial Board with the exception of the Public Representative, must be Regular Members, CPHR Members, Honorary Lifetime Members, Retired Members of the Association unless otherwise specified in the Bylaws.

-9.5 The Provincial Council has primary responsibility and authority for:
+9.5 The Provincial Board has primary responsibility and authority for:

 - Establishing the strategic direction for the Association